Rocca in Tampa

 Star rating: 1 star

 Korean steakhouses seem to be popping up everywhere, but Cote is doing it in an elevated and elegant way that allows diners to slow down and enjoy the experience.
-All the steaks served at the restaurant are USDA Prime or above and American Wagyu, making them some of the best you can find in the country.
-Don’t expect your meal to come out of the kitchen fully ready to eat because here you’re in charge of cooking your meat on a beautiful gold-rimmed Shinpo grill.
+The steaks are USDA Prime or American Wagyu, making them some of the best you can find in the country.
+Don’t expect your meal to come out of the kitchen fully ready to eat because here you’ll watch your meat cooked before you on a beautiful gold-rimmed Shinpo grill.

 “Owner Simon Kim and his team know what they're doing in this highly stylized Korean steakhouse, which almost feels like a temple to beautifully marbled and aged beef, much of it on display in a nearby room,” said Michelin inspectors.